margaretfoster/IRTM-Shiny/README.md

 # IRTM-Shiny
-Code to make dashboard(s) for IRT-M
+This repository houses code to make an interactive dashbord (using R Shiny) to present the results of IRT-M analysis.
+It will start with the synthetic data, and build from there.